IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Methodology

 \subsection{IB-Inspired Normalization}

-In the previous subsection, we identified a key limitation of existing normalization methods: their variance-centric design does not guarantee that intermediate representations preserve task-relevant information.
+In Sec.~\ref{sec:problem}, we identified a key limitation of existing normalization methods: their variance-centric design does not guarantee that intermediate representations preserve task-relevant information.
 Guided by the IB principle, our goal is to design a normalization operator that explicitly reshapes activations into information-preserving forms, rather than merely controlling their variance.

 To this end, we propose an IB-inspired normalization.
 Unlike conventional variance-centric approaches, which manipulate only first- and second-order activation statistics via standardizing activations to have zero mean and unit variance, our approach introduces an extra compression operation into the normalization operation (NOP)~$\psi$ that acts on higher-order statistics.
 Specifically, $\psi$ compresses activations toward their mean in a controlled manner, thereby increasing local kurtosis and inducing sparsity in activations across instances.
-Prior work has shown that mean-centered and sparse representations, where most activations concentrate around the mean, often exhibit stronger generalization since redundant and task-unrelated information are removed~\citep{mean,mean1,mean2,mean3,mean4}.
+Prior work has shown that mean-centered and sparse representations, where most activations concentrate around the mean, often exhibit stronger generalization by filtering redundant and task-nuisance variability from the tail regions~\citep{mean,mean1,mean2,mean3,mean4}.
 Motivated by this insight, our compression operation suppresses variability in activation tails, reshaping the higher-order distribution of activations rather than merely rescaling and shifting activations.
-More importantly, we find this design aligns normalization with the IB principle, preserving target-relevant information $I(Y;T_l)$ while suppressing irrelevant task-nuisance information $I(T_{l-1};T_l)$.
+Importantly, we find this design aligns normalization with the IB principle, preserving target-relevant information $I(Y;T_l)$ while suppressing irrelevant task-nuisance information $I(T_{l-1};T_l)$ (Sec.~\ref{sec:theory}).